robmadole/django-sunset/README.rst

 For example, let's say one developer is responsible for setting up the Facebook API keys for the team.
-She's gone into Facebook and spent the last half-hour making Applications and settings hostnames.
+She's gone into Facebook and spent the last half-hour making Applications and editing configurations.

 Instead of emailing everyone their keys, app id's and secrets she can create one module that houses them all.